"If the very old will remember, the very

 We know that our mom and dad and grandparents loved the Fiestas; this was the

-We are here to place a new headstone and plaque for Pablo Griego at the site
+We came here to place a new headstone and plaque for Pablo Griego at the site

 designated by Marcello Abeyta, the caretaker of the La Joya Cemetery.
-Marcello is also our next door neighbor, and is always welcoming us into us into his house for a short visit, but they usually last a bit longer.
+Marcello is also our next-door neighbor and is always welcoming us into his house for a short visit, but they usually last a bit longer.
 Our

 grandmother, Alejandra Griego has her own headstone in the La Joya Cemetery.

-The headstone is a 250 pound petrified tree which stands about 24 inches
+The headstone is a 250-pound petrified tree that stands about 24 inches

 tall, and riding with it on the back of my bike was a challenge.
 I made three trips for just the cement.
 The stone grains are thousands and thousands of years old.
 At